RealistikDash/GDPyS/README.md

 # GDPyS v3 - The modern Geometry Dash Custom Server!
+Taking Geometry Dash servers to the moon 🚀.
 GDPyS is an implementation of a Geometry Dash server in modern Python!

 ## What are the aims of GDPyS
 When I set out to create GDPyS, I had two primary goals.